-$$H(x,0) = \alpha \nu^{-1/2} \sin(nx), \quad \Gamma(x,0) = \Gamma_0 \nu^{-1/2}, \quad (28c)$$
+$$H(x,0) = \alpha v^{-1/2} \sin(nx), \quad \Gamma(x,0) = \Gamma_0 v^{-1/2},$$ (28c)

 The spatial periodicity of the problem allows the use of spectral methods.
-The set of equations (28) are transformed in Fourier space, where a pseudospectral representation of spatial derivatives can be applied and the nonlocal term in (28a) is known exactly.
-The time discretisation of the system is performed by use of implicitexplicit BDF schemes23 (with an implicit discretisation of the linear part of the system and an explicit discretisation of the nonlinear part).
-Such methods are presented and analysed in detail in Akrivis et al.24 and Akrivis & Smyrlis25, hence we refer the reader to those studies for more details on the implementation of the schemes.
+The set of Eqs.
+(28) are transformed in the Fourier space, where a pseudospectral representation of spatial derivatives can be applied and the nonlocal term in (28a) is known exactly.
+The time discretisation of the system is performed by the use of implicit-explicit backward differentiation formulae schemes23 (with an implicit discretisation of the linear part of the system and an explicit discretisation of the nonlinear part).
+Such methods are presented and analyzed in detail in the work of Akrivis et al.24 and Akrivis and Smyrlis;25 hence, we refer the reader to those studies for more details on the implementation of the schemes.